-After a year of development, we released eNexus for company use.
-We also released eIuvo for the operations team, and eVisus for the Sales Reps.
-These aps ran on the ipad and were connected to eNexus.
+After years of development, we released eNexus, our proprietary software, for company use.
+We also released two apps - eIuvo for the Operations Team and eVisus for the Sales Reps.

-With the success of our branches, it was time to expand again.
+With the success of our existing locations it was time to expand again.

 The Portland branch was opened in 2014 by brothers Kyle and Bryce Cayton.
 The branch’s first summer was a huge success.

 We outgrew our walls and expanded to multiple levels in our complex.

 At the end of 2014, we outgrew our current space and expanded to multiple levels throughout our complex.
 We expanded from the second floor to a newly remodeled third floor.
 We were rapidly growing and it would soon be time for a move to a larger space.

 We added in-house Media Production to help spread our message.